Mohammadjamiu/tahugo_updated/content/misce-post/how-to-remember-what-you-read-for-exams.md

 ---
-title: How to remember what you read for exams
+title: How to Remember What You Read for Exams (Effective Tips)
 slug: how to remember what you read for exams
 postdate: June 4, 2023
-description: How to remember what you read for exams
+description: Improve reading skills with active techniques like skimming, previewing, and questioning.
+Enhance note-taking using methods like Cornell, mind mapping, and outlining.
+Employ mnemonic devices and visual aids for better understanding.
+Embrace repetition through spaced practice and retrieval for effective learning.
 categorylabel: Productivity and Writings
 categories: '["Productivity and Writings"]'
-image: /images/imgph.webp
+image: /images/flashcard.webp
-weight: 213
+weight: 226
 categorylink: /categories/productivity-and-writings
 type: posts
 author: Mohammad Jamiu
 Affliate_Links: false
-draft: true
+draft: false
 mathjax: false
 Google_Ads: true
 ---